 Key features include:

-- Password protection
+- Password protected streaming

 - IP address and geographic restrictions

-- Tokenized access control and more
+- Tokenized access control for secure video sharing

-- Video monetization via pay-per-view
+- Video monetization with a secure paywall

-Dacast also supports more powerful uploading, optimized CMS, more security, and China video hosting.
+Dacast also supports more powerful video uploading, optimized CMS, more security, and China video hosting.
 The platform is ideal for institutions and schools with a large video on demand library.
 This is perfect if you have large numbers of instructors creating content for different subjects and courses.

 Dacast also offers custom pricing for higher volume streaming.